Square Enix Holdings Co., Ltd. (OTCMKTS:SQNXF) Short Interest Up 124.2% in December

-Square Enix Holdings Co., Ltd. (OTCMKTS:SQNXF) saw a significant increase in short interest in December.
+Square Enix Holdings Co., Ltd. (OTCMKTS:SQNXF) was the recipient of a significant increase in short interest during the month of December.
 As of December 15th, there was short interest totalling 102,700 shares, an increase of 124.2% from the November 30th total of 45,800 shares.
-Based on an average daily trading volume, of 4,900 shares, the days-to-cover ratio is presently 21.0 days.
+Based on an average daily trading volume, of 4,900 shares, the short-interest ratio is presently 21.0 days.

+A number of equities analysts have issued reports on the company.
+Zacks Investment Research cut Square Enix from a “buy” rating to a “hold” rating in a report on Wednesday, December 22nd.
+Jefferies Financial Group upgraded Square Enix from a “hold” rating to a “buy” rating in a report on Friday, October 22nd.

 Square Enix Company Profile